DemocraciaEnRed/participes-app/README.md

 ## Start developing

+First, make sure you have instaled:

+- PHP +7.2
+- Imagemagick
+- MySQL
+- Node + NPM (For local development and building)

 Clone the Repo.

 Open a terminal in the root of the project:

 ```
 $ composer install